A bag strapped across my shoulders, I walked along the streets of Illagu. I’d spent enough time at Celeste’s. It was time to go home.

 I glanced their way as the other person laughed.
 “Right?
 I bet it’s just to show the Strokes air curious or sam sing.”

 The small crowd cheered as someone on the platform spoke.
-I was too far away to hear him, but I imagined it was along the lines of what Ramona had said in the past: that the Strokes needed to stop antagonizing the System, to stop trying to free the bytes trapped inside.
+I was too far away to hear him, but I imagined it was along the lines of what Ramona had said in the past: that bytes had never asked for help from the Strokes.

 I adjusted the bag on my shoulder and continued my walk back to the apartment complex.
 The sight of the fountain in the miniature plaza of the complex made me smile.
 It was comforting to see some things didn’t change.